 In line with the original dream for providing a space, that is, a school where boys and girls would be empowered and helped to be ready to meet the challenges unique to men in the 21st century, academics would not be enough preparation.
-We knew that boys learn best by direct experience rather than by lecturing, we begun the program right when the school begun in 2004.
+We knew that boys and girls learn best by direct experience rather than by lecturing, we begun the program right when the school begun in 2004.
 The Mentorship program was the brainchild of Joan Ngumi, who loves the challenge that outdoor activities brings; hiking, camping, mountain climbing, and begun taking the students along with her when she would go camping.

 They had such fun, but most especially there was a noticeable positive difference in how the students interacted with themselves, there was a positive shift in their self esteem.
 That is how 14 years later, our Mentorship program is still going strong.

 Over the years, mentorship has expanded into 4 arms:

 - Outdoor Leadership training

 Outdoor Leadership Training

 Our Outdoor Leadership training is about teaching life skills in an outdoor setting.
 Following the training curriculum by Outward Bound International and using Outward Bound trainers, each student is required to go for a 10 day camp into the wild bush country, at least once in their 4 year stay at Gladphil school.
 During the 10 days, students learn self reliance, how to handle discomfort, how to work cooperatively with the others.
 They learn to follow instruction, to listen to their inner voice, to identity who one is, not whom one has been told is.
 All this is always has a transformative effect on the boy.
 He becomes confident, more comfortable in his own skin, embracing his abilities and no longer tied down and needing to hide his weaknesses.